Azure/ai-toolkit-iot-edge/README.md

 1. [Install Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/preview/quickstart-installation)
 1. [Create an IoT Hub and register an IoT Edge device](https://aka.ms/azure-iot-edge-doc)
 1. [Create an IoT Edge device](https://github.com/Azure/ai-toolkit-iot-edge/tree/master/Azure%20IoT%20Edge%20on%20DSVM) with the Data Science VM (DSVM)
-  * You will need a connection string from the IoT Hub you created in the previous step.
+  * You will need a connection string from the IoT Hub you created in the previous step
   * This DSVM doubles as an IoT Edge device and the machine you can use to operationalize models

 ## Set up Model Management for Azure ML